mdfleming3/mdfleming3.github.io/_drafts/best-free-seo-tools-for-marketers-in-2020.md

 ### [Answer the Public](https://answerthepublic.com/ "Answer the Public")

-In my article, "[The S.M.A.R.T Way to Find Content Ideas for Your Blog](https://markdfleming.com/the-smart-way-to-find-content-ideas-for-your-blog/ "The S.M.A.R.T Way to Find Content Ideas for Your Blog")," I discuss the power of researching keywords for ideas.
-Answer the Public visualizes these ideas by showing what consumers are searching for.
+In my article, "[The S.M.A.R.T Way to Find Content Ideas for Your Blog](https://markdfleming.com/the-smart-way-to-find-content-ideas-for-your-blog/ "The S.M.A.R.T Way to Find Content Ideas for Your Blog")," I discuss the power of paying attention to Google's fill-in feature.
+Answer the Public is like Google's fill-in feature on steroids.
+It visualizes consumers searches in a way that makes creating headings and blog posts a breeze.

-* Ubersuggest
+Ubersuggest
-* Google Search (fill-in)

 * Google Trends

 Links